krptn/krypton/README-USER-AUTH.md

 # User Authentication

-**Note:** to use Authentication in a supported web framework please see [integrations](README-INTEGRATIONS.md).
+**⚠ Note:** to use Authentication in a supported web framework please see [integrations](README-INTEGRATIONS.md).

-**Please note:** this not protect you against brute force attacks - make sure to enable rate limiting on your host.
+**⚠ Note:** this not protect you against brute force attacks - make sure to enable rate limiting on your host.

-**Note:** usernames are not encrypted.
+**⚠ Note:** usernames are not encrypted.

-**Note:** user classes are not thread-safe.
+**⚠ Note:** user classes are not thread-safe.
 Please create a new object to use in each thread!

-**Final Note:** Krypton does not verify the security of the password (e.g: complexness), please do this yourself!
+**⚠ Note:** Krypton does not verify the security of the password (e.g: complexness), please do this yourself!

 Here is an example usage of creating a new user: